neo-project/docs/docs/en-us/node/cli/cli.md

 relay tx(no|yes):
 ```

-- `VM State`：there are two states:
+- `VM State`ďźthere are two states:
   -  `HALT` : the virtual machine executes successfully.
   -  `FAULT` : the virtual machine exits during execution due to an exception.
-- `Gas Consumed`：the system fees consumed for smart contract invocation.
+- `Gas Consumed`ďźthe system fees consumed for smart contract invocation.
-- `Evaluation Stack`：shows the result of contract execution, where the value is encoded with Base64.
+- `Evaluation Stack`ďźshows the result of contract execution, where the value is encoded with Base64.

 Input: